Jai0212/AI-Chess-Engine/README.md

-# AI Chess Engine Using MiniMax
+# AI Chess Engine Using MiniMax and Alpha-Beta Pruning
-A customizable chess game which allows you to play human vs human, computer vs human and computer vs computer.
-Chess being a zero-sum game, the computer AI is implemented through the MiniMax algorithm.
+A customizable chess game that allows you to play human vs human, computer vs human and computer vs computer.
+Chess being a zero-sum game, the computer AI is implemented through the MiniMax algorithm and is enhanced using Alpha-Beta pruning.

 I have implemented my own categories for calculating the value at each stage.
 Thus, the MiniMax algorithm will look at future moves (4 moves if depth is 4) and will judge the future moves based on the categories thereby selecting the optimal move.
-Despite the large number of possible moves during each chess position, the AI engine has been implemented in such a way that it analyzes the position and plays the optimal move in almost no time.
+Despite the large number of possible moves during each chess position, the AI engine has been implemented in such a way using Alpha-Beta pruning that it analyzes the position and plays the optimal move in almost no time.

 <img width="500" alt="Screenshot 2024-02-22 at 11 49 18 PM" src="https://github.com/Jai0212/AI-Chess-Engine/assets/86296165/816b77cb-29f5-4a74-b951-650edec91a9e">
 <img width="500" alt="Screenshot 2024-02-22 at 11 41 35 PM" src="https://github.com/Jai0212/AI-Chess-Engine/assets/86296165/dc72623f-3679-4939-bce9-151f3c883056">